FirebaseExtended/firebase-framework-tools/starters/nextjs/firebase-ecommerce/README.md

 2. Create a new Data Connect instance and service.
 3. Set up billing for the Firebase project.
 4. Switch to the Blaze plan.
-5. Define the required schema, queries, and mutations.
+5. Modify `dataconnect/dataconnect.yaml` to specify `serviceId`, `location`, `schema.datasource.postgresql.database` and
+   `schema.datasource.postgressql.cloudSql.instanceId`
 6. Deploy the schema, queries, and mutations to production.

 #### Firebase Storage